apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Alternatively, you can also [build API Test Base by yourself](/docs/en/build-api-test-base-by-yourself).

-## Prerequisite: Java 1.8+
+## Prerequisite: Java 9+
-Install JRE (Java SE Runtime Environment) or JDK 1.8+ if it is not already on your machine.
+Install JRE (Java Runtime Environment) or JDK (Java Development Kit) 9+ if it is not already on your machine.

 For example, if you want to install OpenJDK 12 on Windows, here is a [quick tutorial](https://java.tutorials24x7.com/blog/how-to-install-openjdk-12-on-windows).